Oxford High School shooter sentenced to life in prison without parole

 (CBS DETROIT) - The Oxford High School shooter was sentenced on Friday to life in prison without parole, more than two years after four people were killed and seven others were injured.

-The shooter, who was 15 at the time of the incident, appeared for his sentencing hearing nearly three months after Judge Kwamé Rowe announced that he could be eligible for life imprisonment without the possibility of parole.
+Ethan Crumbley, who was 15 at the time of the incident on Nov.
+30, 2021, appeared for his sentencing hearing nearly three months after Judge Kwamé Rowe announced that he could be eligible for life imprisonment without the possibility of parole.

+In October 2022, he pleaded guilty to multiple charges in connection with the tragic incident that took the lives of students Justin Shilling, Madisyn Baldwin, Tate Myre, and Hana St. Juliana.

+Before his sentencing, the shooter addressed the court, placing the blame solely on himself.
+This is the first time he has publically spoken since the incident.

+"We are all here because of me," he said.
+"I am the one who led to why we're all hear today.
+I do not diminish any ability to anyone who could have stopped me, of anyone at the school or parents.
+They did not know, and I did not tell them what I planned to do.
+So they're not at fault for what I've done.
+I'm a really bad person.

-Families and victims arrived at the courtroom just before 9 a.m., and Madisyn Baldwin's mom, Nicole Beausoleil, was the first victim to speak.
+Families and victims arrived at the courtroom just before 9 a.m., and Madisyn's mom, Nicole Beausoleil, was the first victim to speak.

 She spoke about Madisyn's intelligence, her contagious smile, and how she gave Beausoleil the courage to be strong.
 Beausoleil also addressed the teen, without saying his name, and said "I don't wish death upon you, that would be too easy.
 I hope the thoughts consume you and they replay over and over in your head."